 Dr Dan Woodman is TR Ashworth Associate Professor of Sociology in the School of Social and Political Sciences and Assistant Dean (Advancement and Engagement) in the Faculty of Arts.
 He was previously a Research Fellow in the Research School of Social Science at the Australian National University (2009-2011) and a Research Fellow at the University of Melbourne’s Youth Research Centre (2005-2009).
 Prior to his academic career Dan spent a number of years as an intellectual disability support worker and did a short stint in the Victorian Public Service.

 Dan’s primary research area is the sociology of youth, young adulthood, and generations and he uses this focus to also contribute to the sociology of work, and to sociological theory.
 His writing conceptualizing generational change and the new social conditions impacting on young adults is internationally recognized.

-and on the Expert Advisory Board of the Journal of Sociology, Journal of Applied Youth Studies
+and on the Boards of the Journal of Sociology, Journal of Applied Youth Studies

 Award for Best Paper in the Journal of Sociology 2011-2-12 (for 'Changing Times, Changing Perspectives'), The Australian Sociological Association,